rhdunn/cmudict/README.md

 The phone set for cmudict contains 39 phones, a list of which can be found in [phoneset](phoneset).

+The Carnegie Mellon Speech Group does not guarantee the accuracy of this dictionary, nor its suitability for any specific purpose.
+In fact, we expect a number of errors, omissions and inconsistencies to remain in the dictionary.
+We intend to continually update the dictionary by correction existing entries and by adding new ones.
+From time to time a new major version will be released.

+If you add words to or correct words in your version of this dictionary, we would appreciate it if you could send these additions and corrections to [us](weide@cs.cmu.edu) for consideration in a subsequent version.
+All final entries will be approved by Robert L. Weide, editor of the dictionary.

+## Dictionary Construction

 Carnegie Mellon generated this dictionary using the following independent
 sources: